inference data flow

 Commit (end of turn)

-When the turn detector decides a real turn ended, a final commit flushes the tail and the model generates its reply.
+When the turn detector decides that a real turn ended, a final commit flushes the tail.
+The model then generates its reply.
 Only a real turn produces a commit.

 Backchannel suppression

-Short continuers — “ok”, “mhm”, “yeah”, “right” — are exactly what you do not want to treat as a turn.
-The turn detector filters any speech burst shorter than response_min_speech_ms (default 600 ms): it never produces a final commit, so the model never wakes up to answer it, and the agent keeps its floor.
+Do not treat short continuers (“ok”, “mhm”, “yeah”, “right”) as a turn.
+The turn detector filters each speech burst shorter than response_min_speech_ms (default 600 ms).
+Such a burst never produces a final commit.
+The model never wakes up to answer it, and the agent keeps its floor.

 Barge-in: hold-and-confirm

-When the caller speaks over the agent, naive logic cancels the agent on the very first speech frame — so a muttered “mhm” mid-sentence kills the whole reply.
-ClutchCall instead arms a pending barge-in on speech onset and only fires it once speech has been sustained for barge_confirm_ms (default 300 ms).
-A backchannel ends before the window elapses → no cancel, the agent keeps talking.
-A real interruption runs past the window → the agent is cancelled, ~barge_confirm_ms later than a naive cut (the only cost).
+Sometimes the caller speaks over the agent.
+Naive logic cancels the agent on the first speech frame, so a muttered “mhm” mid-sentence kills the whole reply.
+ClutchCall instead arms a pending barge-in at speech onset.
+It fires the barge-in only after speech continues for barge_confirm_ms (default 300 ms).
+A backchannel ends before the window elapses: there is no cancel, and the agent keeps talking.
+A real interruption runs past the window: ClutchCall cancels the agent, approximately barge_confirm_ms later than a naive cut.
+That delay is the only cost.

-On a transport with no echo cancellation (raw SIP/PSTN), the agent’s own audio bleeds back through the mic and can self-trigger barge-in.
+On a transport with no echo cancellation (raw SIP/PSTN), the agent’s own audio bleeds back through the mic and can trigger barge-in by itself.
 Raise the during-TTS mic gate above the quiet gate for those legs.
-On a browser leg with client-side AEC, a lower during-TTS gate keeps barge-in snappy.
-Both are just turn-detector params.
+On a browser leg with client-side AEC, a lower during-TTS gate keeps barge-in fast.
+Both are turn-detector params.

 Codecs

-The model wants raw audio; the caller leg may be anything.
-ClutchCall transcodes at the bridge, so you pick what the model expects and the call leg is handled for you.
+The model wants raw audio.
+The caller leg can use any codec.
+ClutchCall transcodes at the bridge.
+You select what the model expects, and ClutchCall handles the call leg for you.

 The metric that matters: turn latency

-The number a caller actually feels is turn latency:
+The number that a caller feels is turn latency:

 turn latency = end-of-user-speech (last inbound audio frame) → start-of-agent-speech (first outbound audio-out frame)